LisaHackett97/MS1-Dog-Daycare/README.md

 Iframes validation error if there is text between the iframe tags.
 I had included text to cover if map did not load.
     - to correct validation error: removed text from iframe tag.
 Added a link below map for users to click on

+Error on contact form button: Input not allowed as a descendant.
+    - Removed input element and added class and type to the button.
+    - Had to add id to the element in order for it to style as required